Contact topology and non-equilibrium thermodynamics: Applications to thermodynamics

-Substituting formula \eqref{eq-w} for $w_g$ we get that
+Substituting formula \eqref{eq-w-1} for $w_g$ we get that

-{\sc Mean field approximation:} At this point we impose a non-rigorous physical assumption, called the {\it mean field approximation}: with a high probability with respect to measure $\pi(\cdot,t)$,

-where $b$ is a coefficient depending on the interaction $J_{gh}$ and the geometry of the model, and $p = \mathbb{E}_t (\sigma(g))$ is the magnetization.
-The essence of this assumption is that the sum $b^{-1} \sum_{h\neq g}J_{gh}\sigma(h)$ is taken over a ``large" number of neighbours, so an averaging takes place and its value is concentrated near the magnetization, which is the expectation of the spin over the whole ensemble.
-This holds, for instance, in the Curie-Weiss model when all spins interact with the constant strength: $J_{gh} \approx b/|G|$.
+{\sc Mean field approximation:} At this point we impose a non-rigorous physical assumption, called the {\it mean field approximation} (in \cite{SuzukiKubo} it is called ``molecular-field treatment"): with a high probability with respect to measure $\pi(\cdot,t)$, where $b$ is a coefficient depending on the interaction $J_{gh}$, and $p$ is the magnetization.
+The essence of this assumption is that the sum $b^{-1} \sum_{h\neq g}J_{gh}\sigma(h)$ is taken over a ``large" number of neighbours, so an averaging takes place and its value is concentrated near the magnetization.
+This holds, for instance, in the Curie-Weiss model when all spins interact with the constant strength: $J_{gh} \approx b/N$.
 It is plausible that Glauber's ODE can be derived rigorously in an appropriate thermodynamic limit of the Curie-Weiss model (thanks to S.~Shlosman for this comment), but apparently this is not yet done.

 With the mean field assumption we get

 Thus, we derived equation \eqref{eq-kubo} above describing the Glauber evolution in the mean field approximation.